adamghill/django-unicorn/README.md

             self.task = ""
 ```

-7. Add the component to your template with `{% unicorn 'component-name' %}`
+8. Add the component to any template with `{% unicorn 'todo' %}`

+9. Forget about complicated front-end frameworks.

 ## 📖 Learn More